rnissel/FBMC/README.md

 * calculates the Power Spectral Density (PSD),
 * simulates a MIMO transmission,
-* calculates the Signal-to-Interference (SIR) in doubly-selective channels,
+* calculates the Signal-to-Interference Ratio (SIR) in doubly-selective channels,
 * calculates the time-frequency efficiency,
 * simulates the throughput.